 The 2010 Monterey County General Plan addresses unincorporated areas of the county, with the exception of coastal areas, and sets forth goals and policies to guide future decisions that relate to the physical development of Monterey County.
 MCWRA provides advice and land use guidance for the consideration of the following goals:

 - Goal S-2 (Flood Hazards) - Reduce the amount of new development in floodplains and, for any new development that does occur, minimize the risk from flooding and erosion;

-- Goal S-3 (Drainage) - Ensure effective storm drainage and flood control to protect life, property, and the environment; and,
+- Goal S-3 (Drainage) - Ensure effective storm drainage and flood control to protect life, property, and the environment; require that all land disturbances larger than 1 acre ensure that the post-development stormwater discharge from the site will not exceed the amount of runoff under pre-development conditions (see attachment here for MCWRA Drainage Guidelines); and,

 - Goal PS-2 (Water Quality and Supply) - Assure a safe and sustainable water supply to meet the county’s current and long-term needs.

 Due to the diversity of Monterey County, geographically smaller plans were created to provide more specific policies unique to particular geographical areas.
 MCWRA staff utilizes the following Area and Land Use Plans for specific floodplain management, drainage control, and water supply policies:

 - Inland Area/Master/Specific Plans - Seven Area Plans (Cachagua, Central Salinas Valley, Greater Monterey Peninsula, Del Monte Forest, Greater Salinas, North County, South County, and Toro), Agricultural & Winery Corridor Plan, and the Carmel Valley Master Plan.

 - Coastal Area - Four Land Use Plans (Big Sur Coast, Carmel, Del Monte Forest, and North County Coastal).